Horseshoe Resort: History

 Throughout this same time, the Oro-Medonte region was experiencing an expansion of its own.
 An internal road network developed, building lots were for sale and homes were being constructed.
-In the late 1970s, the Horseshoe Condominium project was completed, with the aim of growing a more permanent residence base.
+In the late 1970s, the Horseshoe Condominium project was completed.

-In 1979, recognizing the growth and potential of the resort, Bill Lohuaru brought on six new partners.
-The Board of Directors quickly identified a need for short-term accommodation and a 40-unit vacation ownership project was completed in 1982 along with a swimming pool, tennis courts, indoor recreational facilities and restaurant.
+In 1979, Bill Lohuaru brought on six new partners.
+The Board of Directors identified a need for short-term accommodation and a 40-unit vacation ownership project was completed in 1982 along with a swimming pool, tennis courts, indoor recreational facilities and restaurant.
 In 1984, night skiing was opened and during the 1980s the ski hill continued to expand.
-In 1987, the Inn at Horseshoe opened with 102 rooms, and indoor recreation centre and upscale dining at Silks Restaurant.
+In 1987, the Inn at Horseshoe opened with 102 rooms, and indoor recreation centre and dining at Silks Restaurant.
 In 1989, a high-speed chairlift opened.

-In 1989, Medonte Mountain (another ski club on the north western arm of the U shaped series of hills) was purchased by Horseshoe Valley and turned into a new private area called Heights of Horseshoe.
-This private area is used for family skiing and a large built out has been developed in the area.
+In 1989, Medonte Mountain (another ski club on the north western arm of the U-shaped series of hills) was purchased by Horseshoe Valley and turned into a new private area called Heights of Horseshoe.
+This private area is used for family skiing and a built out has been developed in the area.
 The hill features 8 chairlifts, including a fixed-grip quad, as well as a rope tow and magic carpet for beginners.
 The lifts serve 29 marked runs in total.
 The Heights features another 28 runs served by four lifts.

 In 1991, construction began on the 18-hole Highlands Golf Course, which opened its first nine holes and driving range the same year.
 In 1997, Thunder Valley (now known as Red Horse Express) tubing park opened with four runs.

 21st century

 In 2006, Horseshoe Highlands golf course hosted the PGA of Canada Tour Championships.

-In 2007, Horseshoe was acquired by Skyline International Development Inc. in July 2007.
+In 2007, Horseshoe was acquired by Skyline International Development Inc.

-In 2010, Horseshoe Adventure Park opened with summer snow tubing, Ogo, mini putt, climbing wall, zip line and a skate park.
+In 2010, Horseshoe Adventure Park opened with summer tubing, Ogo, mini putt, climbing wall, zip line and a skate park.
 In the same year, the resort also opened a downhill mountain biking course with four trails.
 In 2011, the Red Horse Maze was added to the Adventure Park.
 The zip flyer attraction was redesigned in 2012 to increase its capacity and speed.

 In 2013, the resort completed a $4 million renovation of its 101 hotel rooms at the Inn at Horseshoe and 270 square metres of meeting space.
 The Adventure Park was also expanded that year to include the Red Horse Mining attraction.
 Later in the year, an 800-foot carpet lift, Kimble's Karpet, was added to the beginner ski hill.

-In late 2016, a new high-speed six-pack chairlift was added to the main hill, replacing the 1989 Doppelmayr high-speed quad.
-The old chairlift was removed in the spring of 2017.
+In 2016, a new high-speed six-pack chairlift was added to the main hill, replacing the 1989 Doppelmayr high-speed quad.
+The old chairlift was removed in 2017.
 In 2017, a new artificial lake was added, for use in the summer.
 The snowmaking system at the resort was improved.
 In 2021, Horseshoe was acquired by Freed Hotels and Resorts.